 “You sometimes think you want to disappear, but all you really want is to be found.”

 I was once lost.
 And being lost was the worst feeling anyone could have.
 I wanted to be found.
-I wanted to know what I'm good at.
+I wanted to know what I’m good at.
 I wanted to feel positive about myself.
-The Singapore Education system has shaped us to be good students, good students that are able to fit into the mould that the society needed.
-Ever since young, I wanted to fit into the mould and I just wanted to be like everybody else.
-It was not until when I was 22, that I come to realise that being unique is a beautiful thing.
-I wish to share my story by leading you through my short but arduous 22 years, of how I journeyed from being lost, to feeling affirmed.
-This is summarised in a 4 stage process of what I call "APPA".
+The Singapore Education system has shaped us to be good students, good students that are able to fit into the mold that the society needed.
+Ever since young, I wanted to fit into the mold and I just wanted to be like everybody else.
+It was not until when I was 22, that I come to realize that being unique is a beautiful thing.
+I wish to share my story by leading you through my short but arduous 22 years, of how I journeyed from being lost to feeling affirmed.
+This is summarised in a 4 stage process of what I call “APPA”.

 What is StrengthsFinder?

 Strengths-based development focus on what is right with people instead of what is wrong.
-It emphasises using one’s talents instead of preoccupation with fixing our weaknesses.
+It emphasizes using one’s talents instead of preoccupation with fixing our weaknesses.
 Few people know or understand who they really are, how unique they are or how to engage this uniqueness in everyday life.
 The Gallup Organization developed StrengthsFinder ™ to introduce a new way of looking at oneself – through the lens of strength.
 When one receives their StrengthsFinder™ assessment results, they will discover and learn just how unique (individual results have over 33 million unique combinations of strength) and strong they are.

 Stage #1: Awareness